Graduate students

 Carl Hendrickson

 After receiving my BA in Integrative Biology from UC Berkeley, I sampled plankton along the west coast for the Smithsonian Environmental Research Center, and also worked for the CA Academy of Sciences.
-I am interested in restoration and nature-based adaptation to climate change.
+I am interested in ecological restoration and how it can be used in nature-based adaptation to climate change.
 For my thesis, I am investigating how oyster reefs in living shorelines projects influence spatial patterns of wave attenuation and sediment properties, which in turn may affect eelgrass growth.

 Laura Hollander

 Following my BS in wildlife and minor in ecology from the University of Georgia, I worked as a research technician in the San Francisco Bay area investigating vulnerability of salt marshes to sea level rise and avian influenza dynamics in waterfowl and shorebirds.
 These projects piqued my interest in processes that influence coastal vulnerability to climate change.
-For my thesis, I am exploring the effects of thin layer sediment placement on tidal marsh plants to assess this method for marsh adaptation to sea level rise.
+For my thesis, I am exploring the effects of "thin layer" sediment placement on tidal marsh plants to assess the value/limitations of this method for marsh adaptation to sea level rise.